GlareDB/glaredb.github.io/_glaredb/python.md

 GlareDB can be used in Python environments along with [Pandas] and [Polars] to work with distributed data.

+For more information, refer to our in-depth [blog post Working with Python].

 ## Install

 The `glaredb` module is available on PyPI <https://pypi.org/project/glaredb/>.